Bay of Fires Lodge Songwriting Retreat

 Escape to the stunning Bay of Fires with Ange Boxall for four days of walking, singing, writing, sharing, connection to nature and the Bay of Fires Lodge.

+In May and June each year, the stunning Bay of Fires Lodge offers a selection of lodge-based workshops.
 This four-day, three-night lodge-based experience is an all-inclusive retreat, featuring transport from Launceston, all meals and drinks and accommodation at our award-winning Bay of Fires Lodge.
+Available by request for private groups.

 *Please pack the gear list for our Long Weekend itinerary as this is a lodge-based walk